DOCA NVMe Emulation Application Guide

 Additionally, the SQE includes fields for command-specific details, such as logical block addresses and transfer sizes.

-The admin queue pair (QP) consists of an admin SQ and an admin CQ, both assigned a command identifier (CID) of 0.
-There is only one admin QP for each NVMe controller, and it is created asynchronously during the initialization phase.
+The Admin Queue Pair consists of an Admin Submission Queue (SQ) and an Admin Completion Queue (CQ), both assigned a command identifier (CID) of 0.
+There is only one Admin Queue Pair (QP) for each NVMe controller, and it is created asynchronously during the initialization phase.
 Unlike I/O queues, this QP is dedicated solely to controller management tasks, facilitating the processing of administrative commands.

 Admin Commands

-SPDK_NVME_OPC_IDENTIFY 0x06 command allows the host to query information from the NVMe controller.
-It retrieves a data buffer that describes the attributes of the NVMe subsystem, the controller, or the namespace.
-This information is essential for host software to configure and utilize the storage device effectively.
+This command allows the host to query information from the NVMe controller, retrieving a data buffer that describes attributes of the NVMe subsystem, the controller, or the namespace.
+This information is essential for host software to properly configure and utilize the storage device effectively.

 Once the host sends the command with the necessary parameters, the controller allocates the required resources and returns a status indicating success or failure.

-SPDK_NVME_OPC_DELETE_IO_SQ 0x00 command is used to remove an I/O SQ when it is no longer required.
+This command is used to remove an I/O Submission Queue when it is no longer required.

 Once the host issues the command, the controller releases all resources associated with the queue and returns a status confirming the deletion.
 After the queue is deleted, no additional I/O commands can be submitted to it.

-SPDK_NVME_OPC_CREATE_IO_CQ 0x05 command is issued by the host to set up an I/O CQ in the NVMe controller.
+This command is issued by the host to set up an I/O completion queue in the NVMe controller.

 Once the host issues the command, the controller allocates the necessary resources, links the CQ to the specified interrupt vector, and returns a status confirming the creation.

-SPDK_NVME_OPC_DELETE_IO_CQ 0x04 command is issued by the host to remove an existing I/O CQ from the NVMe controller.
+This command is issued by the host to remove an existing I/O Completion Queue from the NVMe controller.

-Upon receiving this command, the NVMe controller removes the specified CQ and frees all associated resources.
+Upcoming receiving this command, The NVMe controller removes the specified CQ and frees all associated resources.
 Before a CQ can be deleted, all SQs linked to it must be either deleted or reassigned to another CQ.
-The controller returns a status code indicating whether the deletion was successful or if an error occurred.
-Once deleted, the CQ no longer processes completion entries from any linked SQ.
+The Controller returns a status code indicating whether the deletion was successful or if an error occurred.
+Once deleted, the CQ no longer processes completions entries from any linked SQ.

 Arbitration (FID 0x01)